The wolf you feed the most

 Your inner wolves cloud your perspective too.
 Fueled by anxiety, fear, and stress letting your thoughts take over can drive to brain foggy (Foggy Head Anxiety Symptoms).

-Driving in foggy condition is risky.
+Driving in foggy conditions is risky.
 That’s why it’s wise to slow down.
 As the air heats up again, the fog slowly disappears, and your visibility gets back to normal.
 The reality didn’t change while it was foggy, it simply affected your perspective.

 Don’t buy into your thoughts.
 Your inner wolves come and go, just like fog.

-The Science Behind Our Thoughts
+The Science Behind the Wolves We Feed

 “I think and think and think, I‘ve thought myself out of happiness one million times, but never once into it.” — Jonathan Safran Foer